 Natural product testing for raspberry ketone using the Carbon-14 method can differentiate between the natural extract from raspberries and the petrochemical-sourced synthetic.
 Given the low abundance of raspberry-sourced raspberry ketone, being able to authenticate natural source claims is important for manufacturers and suppliers.

 Measuring the Carbon-14 will show the biobased content of the material.
 Living beings like plants have a known Carbon-14 content, whereas petroleum and its derivatives have none.
 Carbon-14 testing is therefore able to distinguish between biobased and petrochemical-sourced raspberry ketone.

 ISO 17025-accredited Beta Analytic provides natural product testing in line with analytical standards ASTM D6866 and ISO 16620-2 8.3.2: biobased carbon content as a fraction of total organic carbon or total carbon.
-Results are provided within 5-7 business days and can be accessed 24/7 along with QA reports and sample photos.
-A priority service is available for results required in 4 business days or less.
-For inquiries, contact Beta Analytic or call a local forwarding office.
+Results can be accessed 24/7 along with QA reports and sample photos.
+For prices and turnaround time inquiries, please contact Beta Analytic or call a local forwarding office.

 Chemical Book. n.d. p-Hydroxybenzaldehyde.
 Available at https://www.chemicalbook.com/ChemicalProductProperty_EN_CB6446138.htm#Production%20method (accessed July 2017).